for the over 70s

 sweet dreams

-Editors’s note: This poem was smuggled out of a high-security asylum for the insane somewhere in the Austrian Alps.
-Brucciani is thought to have overdosed on scopolamine whilst serving as poet in residence at the Sigmund Freud Museum.
+Editors’s note: This poem was smuggled out of a high-security institute for the insane somewhere in the Austrian Alps.
+Brucciani is thought to have overdosed on scopolamine whilst poet in residence at the Sigmund Freud Museum.
 The Society of Poets is said to be organising a rescue mission.